Gilead-BioStats/gsm/.github/PULL_REQUEST_TEMPLATE/qc.md

 ---
-name: Assessment QC Template
+name: "Assessment QC Pull Request Template"
-about: Conduct a full QC of an Assessment
+about: "Conduct a full QC of an Assessment"
-title: ''
+title: "QC: (fill in)"
-labels: ''
-assignees: ''

 ---

-# QC for `AE_Map_Raw()`

 - [ ] Documentation
     - [ ] Function name captured in [Roxygen title](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd.html#the-description-block)(e.g. "Adverse Event Assessment")
-    - [x] Assessment Purpose captured in [Roxygen description](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd.html#the-description-block) (e.g. "Evaluates site-level level Adverse Event Rates and flags rates that are abnormally high or low."
+    - [ ] Assessment Purpose captured in [Roxygen description](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd.html#the-description-block) (e.g. "Evaluates site-level level Adverse Event Rates and flags rates that are abnormally high or low."
     - [ ] Input Data Requirements are described in the the [Roxygen details](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd.html#the-description-block) under a Data section (`#' @details # Data Requirements`).
     - [ ] Parameters have detailed documentation using `@param`.
 Each parameter should include: parameter name, brief description, usage details, the default value (if any), is it required, list of valid options (if applicable)
     - [ ] All external dependencies are captured.
 Use `@importFrom` when importing 3 or fewer functions, and use `@import` otherwise.